Faculty Resources

 This page serves as the portal to faculty resources available through the Center for Learning Innovation.

-The Center for Learning Innovation hosted its first Learning Innovation Symposium in August.
-With a theme centered around "Chat GPT and Other Emerging Technologies in the Classroom", this year's symposium is intended to particularly address concerns and interests regarding new technologies regarding AI and large language models.
+The Center for Learning Innovation hosted its first Learning Innovation Symposium in August, 2023.
+With a theme centered around "Chat GPT and Other Emerging Technologies in the Classroom", the symposium was intended to particularly address concerns and interests regarding new technologies regarding AI and large language models.
 The goals of the symposium are to educate participants, foster collaborate and learning, encourage critical thinking and drive innovation.

 Over 25 faculty attended and participated in a lively discussion.